The Who, What, Why, Where, When, And How Of Things

 “Nothing in ancient alchemy was more irrational than the notion that increased ignorance in an elected body will be converted into increased capacity for good government in the representative body; that the best way to improve the world and secure rational progress is to place government more and more under the control of the least enlightened classes.”
 William Edward Hartpole Lecky.
 Irish historian

 The answer to the ending question in the last essay of why the political parties failed as well as the economic and political systems is, of course, because of the psychology and physiology of human nature.
 We have certain psychological and physiological wants and needs and in fulfilling them we often collide with others fulfilling theirs.
 But, of course, knowing the causes leads to the ultimate question of what to do.
 That requires critical examination, analysis and thinking and the shelving of emotions.
-All things that are becoming rare in today’s world.
+Things that are becoming rare in today’s world.
 I have been an avid reader since junior high school and over the years many things I’ve read, heard or experienced have found their way into some file cabinet of my mind only to be remembered when some event, either on a personal or an external level, triggered their retrieval.
 Also I have always been a brooder thinking about the who, the what, the why, the where, the when and the how of things, the meaning of life and existence and sometimes even if there was a meaning.
 I have especially liked science fiction and history because history is what was and science fiction is what could be or, as we have often witnessed, what would be.
 Many have a pessimistic outlook on the future but should try to muster a glimmer of optimism and think of the words of the Jedi Master Yoda of the Star Wars saga: “Always in motion is the future.”
 I personally find that hard to do and as time marches on it becomes more and more difficult.
-In this essay, as in all, I will quote from several brilliant authors that have given me some things to think about and when I put the thoughts together like pieces of a puzzle I see, if not stopped by draconian measures, an ugly global future.
+When I began reading history in earnest while in high school I got the premonition that the human race was heading for disaster and nothing has altered my thoughts.
+My fears have only gotten worse.
+In this essay, as in all, I will quote from numerous brilliant authors that have given me some things to think about and when I put the thoughts together like pieces of a puzzle I see, if not stopped by draconian measures, an ugly, dystopian future for humanity globally.

 We are born with instincts of which fear is a primary one.
 Many say survival is primary but it is fear that is the prime ingredient of survival and has made survival possible.
-Without fear there would have been no survival because there would have been a lack of caution which kept us constantly on alert for danger..
-Fear is an emotion and while not all emotions are destructive most emotions usually do not make a sound basis for decisions.
+Without fear there would have been no survival because there would have been a lack of caution which kept us constantly on alert for danger.
+Fear is an emotion and while not all emotions are destructive most emotions usually do not make a sound basis for complex decisions.
 The reaction to fear has often been acts of violence and/or irrationality.
-Starting out in tribes we were fearful of the dangers other tribes and the animals surrounding us represented.
-We have a more complex brain than other animals which allows us to imagine and anticipate unseen but potential future danger.
+Violence is usually irrational but not always.
+Sometimes violence is necessary for self-defense but rational actions prior to the situation can often avoid being placed in that position.
+Starting out in small tribes we were fearful of the dangers other tribes and the animals surrounding us represented.
+We have a more complex brain than other animals which allows us to imagine and anticipate unseen but potential future dangers.
+Animals use instinct rather than long range anticipation.
+Instinct is good but it does not promote the type of thinking that ultimately leads to creating a technological civilization.
 We are also self-aware and that awareness includes our realization we are vulnerable and stretches beyond simple instinct.
-They have conducted studies with other animals and found only a few others to be self-aware (including some ants believe it or not, or so some claim anyway) but due to our more complex brains we have a greater sense of self-awareness.
+They have conducted studies with other animals and found only a few others to be self-aware (including some ants believe it or not, or so some claim anyway) but due to our more complex brains we have a greater sense of self-awareness that consciously extends into the future.
 Because of this self-awareness we also have widely varying individual personalities with widely varying individual wants and needs.
 Some say human needs are all the same but they mistake basic needs with individual needs which are often of a personal, psychological nature.
 With humans personal wants are sometimes very real needs.
 Bertrand Russell said in his book Power: “Between men and other animals there are various differences, some intellectual, some emotional.
 One of the chief emotional differences is that some human desires, unlike those of animals, are essentially boundless and incapable of complete satisfaction.
 The boa constrictor, when he has had his meal, sleeps until appetite revives; if other animals do not do likewise, is because their meals are less adequate or because they fear enemies.
 The activities of animals, with few exceptions, are inspired by the primary needs of survival and reproduction, and do not exceed what these needs make imperatives.
 With men, the matter is different.”
 We also, unlike other animals, have an advanced understanding of death; we know we are going to die which figures greatly into the human psychological equation.
 Our brains and our physical structure give us the advantage of tool making which the knowledge of has allowed us to survive and advance, often by killing others of our species.
 Steven Pinker in his book The Blank Slate said: “Our species’ vaunted ability to make tools is one of the reasons we are so good at killing each other.”
-The entire history of humanity can be described as a pendulum swinging back and forth between anarchy and organized civilization and our direction now is towards anarchy.
+The entire recorded history of humanity can be described as a pendulum swinging back and forth between anarchy and organized civilization and our direction now is towards anarchy.
 While there are many examples of positive and benevolent human activity throughout history it is safe to say that weighed on whatever cosmic balances exist there is at least the same weight in acts of barbaric cruelty and insanity.

 War, seemingly humanities popular pastime, has existed since man has existed.
-Our primitive ancestors went to war so unfortunately it is in our nature.
+Our primitive ancestors constantly went to war so unfortunately it is in our nature.
 It has helped us survive and advance but like a two edge sword it cuts both ways.
 While working for us war has also worked against us or vice-versa however you want to look at it.
-It gave us the incentives to develop tools to make life and killing, whether man or beast, easier.
+It gave us the incentives to develop tools to make life and killing, whether man or beast, easier which makes us safer from all other animals except our fellow human creatures.
 Many of the touchy-feely crowd will say our primitive ancestors only had ceremonial battles which is false.
 The “noble savage” has been debunked so many times only the extremely gullible continue to believe it because it fits their fantasies.
 We are all the descendants of people that somewhere in the past engaged in battle, individual or group, and won.
 Good guys finish last was usually the way to bet in primitive conditions because in the fight for survival the strong and the clever usually prevailed and the weak and less intellectually endowed perished.
-They may not have perished in an actual fight but perished because they failed to get the rabbit which, the nourishment of, meant the difference of life or death or they were beaten in a fight and if not killed or wounded they were stripped of their bow and arrow or whatever and clothes which was usually the same as killing them.
+They may not have perished in an actual fight but perished because they failed to get the rabbit which, the nourishment of, meant the difference of life or death or they were beaten in a fight and if not killed or wounded they were stripped of their spear, bow and arrow or whatever and clothes which was usually the same as killing them.
 A tribe of good guys perished because the tribe of bad guys overpowered the good and took the food, the territory and the women necessary to survive.
 (I use the terms good and bad as merely descriptors as often it was not bad as in evil but merely the drive to survive that determined actions.)
 The touchy-feely crowds also take great pride in constantly bringing up the West, the United States in particular, as being the violent, always wrong aggressor and always at fault for every global problem which is a crock.
 War has been around long before Western civilization hit the scene.
 It has been around since humanity has existed as I just spoke about.
 Wikipedia under the entry on war has used the figure of 1,240,000,000 killed in war in the last 14,000 years not including an additional 400,000,000 that perished in war caused famine and diseases.
-That was globally as somewhere on the globe there was some conflict going on be it in Asia, Africa, Europe or the Americas.
+That was globally as somewhere on the globe there was always some conflict going on be it in Asia, Africa, Europe or the Americas.
 We in the West are no worse than all others in history we have merely gotten more skilled and our tools have gotten better.
 A spear kills one while an atomic bomb could kill a million.
 The motive and psychology behind the spear and the bomb are basically the same and have not changed much since the beginning.
+In individual against individual one survives and one perishes.
+When pitting nation against nation one wins and one loses.
+The psychology is the same just the scale is different.

 Steven Pinker in The Blank Slate had some interesting and profound thoughts on war.
 Thoughts that no one can deny or ignore.
 It is possible we are looking for answers that just aren’t there.
 Pinker wrote: